 AAPA, together with the Maritime Administration, recognizes the worries ports like yours face.
 In order to help solve these challenges, our organizations brought together experts from around the port industry to develop an easy-to-read, easy-to-understand, and easy-to-execute Port Planning and Investment Toolkit to help you get to the point of bidding out a plan for the repairs and upgrades needed to handle the immense demands currently and in the future.

-The Port Planning and Investment Toolkit is built around modules on planning, funding and executing projects, with the goal of making navigating the best course of action to accomplish your goals easier and more user friendly than ever before.
+The Port Planning and Investment Toolkit focuses on planning, funding and executing projects, with the goal of making navigating the best course of action to accomplish your goals easier and more user friendly than ever before.
 The toolkit modules can be used to help ports:

-A presentation patterned on the toolkit was made at the American Association of Port Authorities 2017 annual convention in Long Beach, CA. The speakers were Josh Hurwitz, Senior Consultant, Moffatt & Nichol; Blair Garcia, PPM®, Vice President, U.S. Director - Maritime Division, WSP; Anthony J. Renzi, Partner, Akin Gump Strauss Hauer & Feld LLP; and Grover Burthey, Deputy Assistant Secretary for Transportation Policy, U.S. Department of Transportation.
+A presentation patterned on an earlier version of the general projects module was made at the American Association of Port Authorities 2017 annual convention in Long Beach, CA. The speakers were Josh Hurwitz, Senior Consultant, Moffatt & Nichol; Blair Garcia, PPM®, Vice President, U.S. Director - Maritime Division, WSP; Anthony J. Renzi, Partner, Akin Gump Strauss Hauer & Feld LLP; and Grover Burthey, Deputy Assistant Secretary for Transportation Policy, U.S. Department of Transportation.
 Click here for a video of the session.

 This material is based upon work supported by the US Department of Transportation Maritime Administration under Agreement No DTMA-91-H-2013-004.
 Opinions or points of view expressed in this document are those of the authors and do not necessarily reflect the official position of, or a position that is endorsed by, the U.S. Government, the U.S. Department of Transportation, or any sub-agency or employee thereof.